socrabytes/pathoDocs/content/clinical-resources/pharmtx/ch9/study-guide.md

 toc:
   enable: true
 ---

-# Study Guide: Chapter 9 - Cannabis for the Nurse Practitioner

 This guide focuses on the key testable concepts, clinical applications, and safety considerations for cannabinoid-based therapeutics as presented in the source material.